-Remote Informal hearings [Notice PIH 2020-32]
+Remote Informal Reviews [Notice PIH 2020-32]

-There is no requirement that informal hearings be conducted in-person and, as such, HUD allows PHAs to conduct all or a portion of their informal hearing remotely either over the phone, via video conferencing, or through other virtual platforms.
-If the PHA chooses to conduct remote informal hearings, applicants may still request an in-person informal hearing, as applicable.
+There is no requirement that informal reviews be conducted in-person and, as such, HUD allows PHAs to conduct all or a portion of their informal review remotely either over the phone, via video conferencing, or through other virtual platforms.
+If the PHA chooses to conduct remote informal reviews, applicants may still request an in-person informal review, as applicable.

-The PHA has the sole discretion to require that informal hearings be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster.
+The PHA has the sole discretion to require that informal reviews be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster.

-In addition, the PHA will conduct an informal hearing remotely upon request of the applicant as a reasonable accommodation for a person with a disability, if an applicant does not have child care or transportation that would enable them to attend the informal hearing, or if the applicant believes an in-person informal hearing would create an undue health risk.
-The PHA will consider other reasonable requests for a remote informal hearing on a case-by-case basis.
+In addition, the PHA will conduct an informal review remotely upon request of the applicant as a reasonable accommodation for a person with a disability, if an applicant does not have childcare or transportation that would enable them to attend the informal review, or if the applicant believes an in-person informal review would create an undue health risk.
+The PHA will consider other reasonable requests for a remote informal review on a case-by-case basis.